radhikanagaraj/Data-analyst-projects/README.md

 SQL: Experienced in extracting and querying data using SQL.

-Python: Skilled in using Python for data manipulation, analysis, and visualization.
+Python: Skilled in using Python for data extraction, data manipulation, analysis, and visualization.

 Tableau/PowerBI: Proficient in creating interactive and insightful visualizations using BI tools.